 - What is the role of the remote worker and are they creating a taxable presence of Permanent Establishment in the overseas country

 A key issue that is often missed is the impact of remote workers on employer social security compliance and costs.
-For example, allowing a UK employee to work remotely in an EU country may trigger social security in those countries if the remote worker spends more than 25% of their EU working time (including the UK) in either country in any calendar year.
+For example, allowing a UK employee to work remotely in an EU country may trigger social security locally if the remote worker is habitually resident and spends more than 25% of their EU working time there.
 The impact of this could be a requirement to register as a foreign employer, establish a payroll and pay social security in the host country, often at rates that are substantially higher than the UK.

 In come countries that is easier said than done.
 In Spain, for example, obtaining a payroll reference for an overseas employer with no entity there can take a significant amount of time and become very expensive for the UK employer.
 Additional challenges include the need to obtain a local company bank account in order to remit payments, which can take several months.
 In countries such as Portugal, it is not possible to backdate social security without establishing a branch and in Norway, there are strict company registration requirements for any foreign employer before any local payroll applications can even be considered.